MaxCDN/apidocs/_includes/zones-reseller.md

 `use_stale` | Serve expired content while fetching new content.
 This will also cause the CDN to serve expired content in cases where the origin is down |
 `proxy_cache_lock` | When multiple requests for an uncached file are received, they will wait until the first response is received rather than sending each request back to the origin |
 `label` | Something that describes your zone |
-`valid_referers` | List of domains for http referrer protection (separated by space), only the domains in the list will be treated as valid referrers |
+`valid_referers` | List of domains for HTTP referrer access control (separated by space); prepending a referer with ! will block the referer from accessing the files on the zone; blocking and whitelisting referers cannot be activated at the same time |
 `expires` | Set any request with a no "Cache-Control header" from the origin to stay on the server.
 Possible values are 1d, 7d, 1M, 12M |
 `disallow_robots` | Enable robots.txt |
 `disallow_robots_txt` | Use custom robots.txt |